 What's included in our probate price?

-When you choose our Probate Complete Service, the price for this includes:
+When you choose our probate complete service, the price for this also includes:

-- Paying all the costs of a Co-op Funeralcare funeral* and reimburse any deposit paid, as soon as you have instructed us to represent you; providing that the estate owns sufficient assets that can be sold in due course.
+- paying all the costs of a Co-op Funeralcare funeral and reimburse any deposit paid, as soon as you have instructed us to represent you (providing the estate owns sufficient assets that can be sold in due course)

-There are no upfront costs to pay as our Probate fees are deferred and will be taken from the Estate once it is in funds.
+There are no upfront costs to pay as our probate fees are deferred and will be taken from the estate.

 How much does probate cost?